cometbft/cometbft/docs/references/storage/README.md

   - we expect to continue working with operator teams to gather data from production, ideally Injective and Osmosis
 - pebbleDB: handles compaction without the need for Comet to force it, generally shows better performance with the new layout

-Application developers who use `cometbft-db` as a database backend for their application store should use the new API forcing compaction in order to reduce the storage used by their application in case of pruning.
+Application developers who use `cometbft-db` as a database backend for their application store should use the new API forcing compaction.
+This will reduce the storage used by their application in case of pruning.

 # Testing setup